 Selling online vs in-person.
 What are the pros and cons of each?
-How do they fit into your strategy as a small business owner?
+And, how do they fit into your strategy as a small business owner?

 Selling in-person is generally easier than selling online.
 It’s easier to build trust with people and you can overcome objections and read people’s emotions.
 However, selling online is incredibly scalable.
 That’s why many smart small businesses start out selling in-person but start to implement more online selling.